learn-co-curriculum/react-hooks-tdd-mock-functions-codealong/README.md

 describe("a new feature", () => {
   it("uses the original implementation of Math.random", () => {
     expect(Math.random()).not.toBe(1);
+    expect(Math.random).toBe(originalRandom);
   });
 });
 ```

+First, we need to save a reference to the original `Math.random` to a new
+variable, since we'll be overwriting the implementation in our tests.

 Jest will run the callback we pass to the `afterAll` function after _all_ the
 tests in the `describe` function have finished, so we know that `Math.random`
 will only be mocked in the first `describe` block.
 After that, we restore it to
-the original implementation by using the `mockRestore` method that Jest provides
+the original implementation by using our saved reference.
-for all mocked functions.

 > There are a number of these [setup and teardown][setup-teardown] functions
 > that are useful in different scenarios, such as setting up some data to use in